a-pasquale/collective.js.innerfade/README.txt

 Use buildout, or a similar method to install collective.collage.innerfade, (re)start your Plone instance and use the quick installer to install the product.

 #.
 Create a Folder.
 #.
 Add Image instances.
-For best results, add four Images in total.
-Default CSS works best for images scaled 478 x 280.
+For best results, add four Images in total and use an aspect ratio of 16:9
 #.
 Select the Innerfade view of the Folder you just created.
 #.
 Now, if you want the Images to contain links, add Link instances to the Folder.
 When you use the exact same id of an Image in the Folder and suffix it with ``.link``, the Link will attach itself to that particular Image, e.g.::